zukunft/zukunft.com/docs/code_guidelines.md

     - write business logic and test cases one-to-one

 ## naming conventions for vars:

+in the header description of each class should be a suggested name for the object that matches these names:

 backend - main
 - wrd (WoRD)               - a word that is used as a subject or object in a resource description framework (RDF / "triple") graph